Tuesday, November 30, 2010

 /mnt/ubifs is data whose image is to be created

--m 2048 indicates that the minimum input/output unit size of the flash this UBIFS image is created for is 2048 bytes (NAND page in this case)
+-m 2048 indicates that the minimum input/output unit size of the flash this UBIFS image is created for is 2048 bytes (NAND page in this case)-e 129024 is the logical eraseblock size of the UBI volume this image is created for

 -c 2047 specifies maximum file-system size in logical eraseblocks; this means that it will be possible to use the resulting file-system on volumes up to this size (less or equivalent) so in this particular case, the resulting FS may be put on volumes up to about 251MiB (129024 multiplied by 2047)